The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 Tableau is a popular business intelligence tool for visualizing large amounts of data.

-Tableau is one of the most popular data visualization tools on the market, with clients citing its versatility and ease of use as the main reasons for its popularity.
+Tableau is one of the market’s most popular data visualization tools, with clients citing its versatility and ease of use as the main reasons for its popularity.

 A Tableau dashboard integrates all the different views and worksheets into one location to facilitate improved data analysis.